Last Updated on January 5, 2019

 Serving healthy soup on Saturdays has a long family tradition

 I'm glad that my family shares the passion for soups with me.
 Eating filling soups for lunch on Saturdays is a not to be missed routine for all of us.
 We stick to this healthy habit for many years.
 When my husband comes back from his Saturday errands he always brings with him fresh whole grain bread and Brezeln (Authentic German Pretzels) which we love to dip into the soup.

 German Pretzels are made from plain white flour, taste delicious and are far away from being clean.
-Here again my 80/20 approach to clean eating comes handy.
+Here again, my 80/20 approach to clean eating comes handy.
 While we stick to whole grain bread for almost all the week it is on Saturdays when we enjoy the delicious white flour “Brezel” along with a clean eating soup.
 German pretzels have a similar chew to bagels and soaking the soup with them is just delicious.

-Vegetable soup & bread a perfect companion
+Whole grain bread is a perfect companion

-In this context I’ve made a fascinating experience I want to share with you.
+In this context, I've made a fascinating experience I want to share with you.
 When I eat “white bread” or “Bretzel” for breakfast I will get hungry again very soon.
 The plain white flour is causing insulin spikes in my body making me soon hungry again.

 Now it's your turn

-And not to forget…Would you serve such a simple yet delicious soup for thanksgiving or not.
+And not to forget…Would you serve such a simple yet delicious soup for Thanksgiving or not.
 If your answer is no, please let me also know why.